Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 The following automatically fills out the `WordReadingFurigana` field.

-Filling out the `WordReadingFurigana` field is optional but recommended.
+Filling out the `WordReadingFurigana` field is optional but highly recommended.
 This will enable the usage of [Word Indicators](ui.md#word-indicators) on existing cards.